-Riding My Bike on the Empire State Trail
+My Empire State Trail Bike Tour

 With my interest piqued, I began planning my bike tour.

-Mapping the Empire State Trail for Bike Touring
+Mapping My Empire State Trail Bike Tour

 I began planning my bike touring route along the Empire State Trail in late 2021 using Komoot.
 Komoot is an excellent tool for planning bike routes and staying on track in the field.
 I used it for a handful of day trips in 2021 and was confident it would work well for my trip.